oddbird/oddleventy/content/blog/2022/100-percent-test-coverage.md

   - Test Coverage
 image:
   src: blog/2022/hundred-g8323bcdec_1920.jpg
-  alt: |
-    Red one hundreds litter a white backrgound.
+  alt: Red "one hundred percent" repeated on a white background.
 summary: |
   100% test coverage is a contentious metric!
 In this piece, Olu explores the impact of pursuing it.
 ---

+{% import 'embed.macros.njk' as embed %}

 Test coverage is a way of measuring how much of the codebase is covered by tests.
 It usually refers to unit tests or integration tests.
 There are automated